 The next 4 formulas use the NETWORKDAYS.INTL function:

 Click the function names above to learn more about configuration options.

 This formula assumes all working days have the same number of work hours.
 If you need to calculate work hours with a custom schedule where work hours vary according to the day of week, you can try a formula like this:

-To calculate the number of workdays between two dates, you can use the NETWORKDAYS function.
-NETWORKDAYS automatically excludes weekends, and it can optionally exclude a custom list of holidays as well.
-For example, if you have the date January 4,...
+The Excel NETWORKDAYS function calculates the number of working days between two dates.
+NETWORKDAYS automatically excludes weekends (Saturday and Sunday) and can optionally exclude a list of holidays supplied as dates.
+For example, in the screenshot...

 The Excel NETWORKDAYS function calculates the number of working days between two dates.
 NETWORKDAYS automatically excludes weekends (Saturday and Sunday) and can optionally exclude a list of holidays supplied as dates.

 The Excel NETWORKDAYS.INTL function calculates the number of working days between two dates.
-NETWORKDAYS.INTL excludes Saturday and Sunday by default, but provides a way to specify which days of the week are considered weekends.
-The function can...
+NETWORKDAYS.INTL can optionally exclude a list of holidays and provides a way to specify which days of the week are considered weekends.

 Formulas are the key to getting things done in Excel.
 In this accelerated training, you'll learn how to use formulas to manipulate text, work with dates and times, lookup values with VLOOKUP and INDEX & MATCH, count and sum with criteria, dynamically rank values, and create dynamic ranges.
 You'll also learn how to troubleshoot, trace errors, and fix problems.
 Instant access.
 See details here.